etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/transactions.md

 ![UnBox](/docs/assets/drive/1sKmYK_BGCx8XXDXtuXJLcJ4dQ1pTa1-x.png)

-The user can select one or several records and specify the quantity to be unboxed (so it is possible to run partial unboxing) and the new storage bin where the stock will be stored after unboxing (**by default it will be unboxed to the current location**).
+The user can select one or several records and specify the quantity to be unboxed (so it is possible to run partial unboxing) and the new storage bin where the stock will be stored after unboxing (by default it will be unboxed to the current location).

-!!! info
+!!! note
     In contrast to the boxing process explained before, unboxing different storage bins can be selected for each record.

 ### Reservation Management Behavior

-When running a boxing/unboxing process the system will always try to work with not reserved quantities first.
+When running a boxing/unboxing process, the system will always try to work with not reserved quantities first.
 Example: if we have 10 units on hand of a product where 2 of them are reserved and we try to box/unbox 1 unit, the system will try to box/unbox first any of the 8 units not reserved.

 If the box/unbox process needs to work with already reserved quantities (in the example above because we are boxing/unboxing 9 or 10 units), the system will try to reallocate on the fly any reservation or it will show an error when the reallocation is not possible.
 The latter might happen, for example, because the reservation is forced to a concrete bin and the box/unbox process tries to move the stock to another bin.